4d/docs/website/translated_docs/fr/API/FileClass.md

 The function must be used with an existing .exe, .dll or .plist file.
 If the file does not exist on disk or is not a valid .exe, .dll or .plist file, the function returns an empty object (no error is generated).

-> The function only supports .plist files in xml format (text-based).
-An error is returned if it is used with a .plist file in binary format.
+> Cette fonction ne prend en charge que les fichiers .plist au format xml (texte).
+Une erreur est retournée si elle est utilisée avec un fichier .plist au format binaire.

 **Returned object with a .exe or .dll file**

-> Reading a .exe or .dll is only possible on Windows.
+> La lecture d'un fichier .exe ou .dll est possible uniquement sous Windows.

 All property values are Text.